boxbilling/docs/en/reference/api-guest.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 :type: **string**   - product type for slider - default = hosting
 :format: **string**   - return format.
 Default is array .
-You can chosse json format, to directly inject to javascript
+You can choose json format, to directly inject to javascript

 API call examples
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++